Demo

 This demo presents a limited set of features.
 Visit the feature-rich editor example to see more in action.

-CKEditor 5 allows for typing both at the inner and outer boundaries of links to make editing easier for the users.
+CKEditor 5 allows typing at the inner and outer link boundaries to make editing simpler for the users.

 To type inside a link, move the caret to its (start or end) boundary.
 As long as the link remains highlighted (by default: blue), typing and applying formatting happens within its boundaries: